Shidu, Beijing

 Shidu Town (十渡镇 (Shídù Zhèn)) is a town in Fangshan District in far southwestern Beijing, around 4 km from the border with Hebei.
-Shidu, literally the "Tenth Crossing", is located in the valley of the meandering Juma River and so named because accessing the town is said to require crossing the river ten times.
+Shidu, literally the "Tenth Ferry", is located in the valley of the meandering Juma River and so named because accessing the town is said to require crossing the river ten times.
 Shidu is known for the surrounding karst landscape, the largest in northern China, that is created by the Juma River cutting through the Taihang Mountain.
 The elevation of Shidu varies from 84.2 to 1210.8 m above the sea level.
 As of 2020, it had a total population of 9,132.

 The Beijing–Yuanping Railway has a station in Shidu.

 History

 Administrative divisions

 In 2020, Shidu Town was made up of 21 villages, all of which are listed down below: